FortiGate

 Description

-This article describes how to kill all respective processes at once.
+This article describes how to kill a single process or multiple processes at once.

 Scope